syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 In .NET MAUI, you can bind a Picker control to an external data source by setting its ItemsSource property to an ObservableCollection.
 This enables the Picker to display and update data from the collection.

-To bind the item source in the picker, set the [ItemSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html#Syncfusion_Maui_Picker_PickerColumn_ItemsSource) property in [PickerColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html) class as shown in the following code.
+Set the [ItemSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html#Syncfusion_Maui_Picker_PickerColumn_ItemsSource) property in the [PickerColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html) class as shown in the following code to bind the item source in the picker.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}